AtomSurf : Surface Representation for Learning on Protein Structures: Results

 \subsection{Ablation Study}

-Finally, we examine the impact of different design choices on our tasks.
-All of these results are obtained in benchmark settings, both in terms of features (only atom-type as input) and of graph encoders (GCNs).
+\paragraph{Model ablations} Finally, we examine the impact of different design choices on our tasks.
 In \cref{sup:sec:implementation}, we introduce the \texttt{sequential} and \texttt{bipartite} scenario, which amount to variations in the connectivity of the blocks.
-In particular, the HoloProt method proposed in \citet{somnath2021multi} falls into the \textit{sequential} framework with just one encoding block and a MeshCNN \citep{hanocka2019meshcnn} for protein encoder.
-For fairness, we replace MeshCNN with our encoder and refer to this setup as \texttt{HoloProt}.

 Another major design choice is the choice of the Message Passing (MP) component.
-We explore the use of three possible message-passing networks.
-Motivated by the success of DGCNN \citep{dgcnn}, in our \texttt{Att.} setting, we discard the geometric notion of a neighborhood, allowing for potentially long-distance message passing.
-In this setting, all nodes from the graphs attend to all vertices from the surface.
-To deal with the incurred computational burden, we use the recent memory-efficient Flash Attention \citep{dao2022flashattention}.
-We also explore the use of more conventional Graph Convolutional Networks (\texttt{GCN} setting) \citep{kipf2016semi} and the use of Graph ATtention networks \citep{velivckovic2017graph, brody2021attentive} for our final \texttt{GAT} setting.
-Our results are presented in Table \ref{tab:ablation}.
+We explore several options, including discarding the geometric notion of a neighborhood, allowing for potentially long-distance message passing (\texttt{Att.} setting), as well as varying the number of blocks.
+Our detailed results are presented in \cref{sup:sec:ablation_model}.

-The \texttt{sequential} strategy displays underwhelming results, which could root from its incapacity to handle multi-scale, simultaneous message passing.
-Similarly, \texttt{HoloProt} does not display a top performance, suggesting that their results could be enhanced by using better-performing mixing strategies.
+The \texttt{sequential} strategy displays underwhelming results (70.7 vs 60.9 on MSP for example), which could root from its incapacity to handle multi-scale, simultaneous message passing.
 Among the \texttt{bipartite} settings, \texttt{Att.} is consistently outperformed by the localized message-passing networks.
-The other scenarios give an overall close performance, with an edge for the \texttt{GAT} network.
-This is especially true on PSR, where surface methods alone were failing.
-The mixed approach could simply use surface diffusion as an efficient long-distance communication, which could explain why an attentive mechanism results in a performance boost in this scenario.

 In short, the best setting leverages several blocks of message passing, with enhanced results for the most interconnected networks.
 In addition, the geometry of the bipartite graph is important, and an attentive mechanism generally benefits the optimal mixing.